tathagatabhattacharjee/Record-Linkage-Using-Machine-Learning-Techniques/README.md

 <BR>
 An unrealistic synthetic Date-of-Birth distribution could therefore create a linkage problem that is substantially different from the real-world problem.
 <BR><BR>
-For this reason, the project explicitly investigates <B>CTGAN generation with a more appropriately distributed Date-of-Birth variable</B>.
+For this reason, the study explicitly investigates <B>CTGAN generation with a more appropriately distributed Date-of-Birth variable</B>.
 <BR><BR>
 <B>Validation Principle</B>
 <BR><BR>